FAQs: Uniform Closing Dataset

 38. What is the DisplayLabelText attribute?

-The DisplayLabelText attribute allows free-form text and is used for the purpose of representation of the UCD supported enumerations, in a more readable format, as it would be displayed on the form.
-For example, a DisplayLabelText value may read as “Attorney Doc Prep Fee,” which would be the actual verbiage on the form.
+The DisplayLabelText attribute allows free-form text and is used for the purpose of representing the UCD supported enumerations in a more readable format, as it would be displayed on the CD.
+For example, a DisplayLabelText value may read as “Attorney Doc Prep Fee”, which would be the actual verbiage on the CD.
 A corresponding enumerated value of “DocumentPreparationFee” would also be populated in the XML along with the DisplayLabelText.

 Sample XML Snippet: